Third Try Succeeds On Complex Trek

-Our weeklong journey across public and private land in Pioneer Mountain area (Pioneers) provided nearly exclusive access to vast fields of flowers, high grasses and sagebrush, lofty peak views, idyllic creeks, beaver-built wetlands, and forest.
-We saw no hikers until we reached our destination in popular Craters of the Moon National Monument and Preserve (Craters).
+Our weeklong journey across public and private land in the Pioneer Mountain area (Pioneers) provided nearly exclusive access to vast fields of flowers, high grasses and sagebrush, lofty peak views, idyllic creeks, beaver-built wetlands, and forest.
+We saw no hikers until we reached our destination in the popular Craters of the Moon National Monument and Preserve (Craters).

 Others inspired this journey.